 helps us to offer the Family Focused American Sign Language courses by offering their classroom and child play spaces.

-Did you know that if your child is diagnosed Deaf, having a severe hearing loss, or has Cochlear Implants that they may be entitled to a Program Unit Funding (PUF) program provided by Alberta Education?
+Did you know that if your child is diagnosed Deaf, has a severe hearing loss, or has Cochlear Implants that they may be entitled to a Program Unit Funding (PUF) program provided by Alberta Education?
 This can be accessed through the Providence Children’s Centre.
 Please click here for more information.

 Hands and Voices: